 Related Post: What You Need To Know Before Taking Antibiotics

 At eighteen I qualified as a beauty therapist with a passion for massage and skincare.
 My acne was at it’s worst.
-Being a model for students to practice their facials, makeup and facial waxing had taken it’s toll on my skin.
+Being a model for students to practice their facials, makeup and facial waxing had taken its toll on my skin.
 I had to expose my acne to friends and colleagues regularly.
 And even though I was well practiced talking about it; I was dying inside from being the class guinea pig.
-By eighteen I had perfected the art of concealing my acne and insecurities with makeup.
+The one upside was that I had perfected the art of concealing my acne with makeup.

 While working in the beauty industry provided me with inside knowledge and access to cheaper skincare and treatments it also made it more confusing.
 Overtime I developed a warped perception of what being ‘beautiful’ was.
 My training had brainwashed me into thinking that skincare alone was the solution.
 And as the therapist who recommended that skincare; I needed to look a vision of health and beauty.

 By the time I reached my mid-twenties I had evolved into a holistic therapist; moving as far as I could away from ‘beauty’.
 I was so done with acne.
 Everyone promised me by the time I reached my twenties I would have ‘grown out of it’.
 I was mentally exhausted.
 I had spent ten years patiently waiting for it to disappear.
 So I came to the conclusion that if I wanted to be free of acne, there was only one thing left to try…

 In 2014 I reached the end of the nine month course of Isotretinoin, I couldn’t wait to stop taking the medication.
 The side-effects I experienced were manageable but by this point I was apprehensive about the toll it was taking on my body.
 My skin had mostly cleared.
 It was still very pink in appearance.
 My pores were tight and dry and my lips were constantly chapped.
 I still had a lot of congestion under the skin but no active cysts.